 Use.
 The utilisation, application, ingestion, injection or consumption by any means whatsoever of any Prohibited Substance or Prohibited Method.
+Used shall be construed accordingly.

 WADA.
 The World Anti-Doping Agency.

 WADA Database.
 An on-line database, with a state-of-the-art security system, maintained by WADA for purposes of collating anti-doping information, currently known as the Anti-Doping Administration and Management System (ADAMS).